the1lab/1lab/src/1Lab/intro.lagda.md

 denotes the _body_ of a function definition, and $x$ is the parameter.
 You can, and should, think of the expression $\lambda x. e$ as being the same as the notation $x \mapsto e$ often used for specifying a map.
-Indeed, Agda supports definition of functions using a more traditional, "rule-like" notation, as shorthand for using $\lambda$ abstraction.
+Indeed, Mikan supports definition of functions using a more traditional, "rule-like" notation, as shorthand for using $\lambda$ abstraction.
 For instance, the following definitions of inhabitants `f` and `g` of
 $\rm{Nat} \to \rm{Nat}$ are definitionally the same: